🍄

 Setting Up Notifications

 The controller uses ntfy — a free, open-source push notification service.
 No account required.
+You can use the public server (ntfy.sh) or a self-hosted instance.

 1. Install the ntfy app on your phone — free on both iOS (App Store) and Android (Google Play).
 Search for "ntfy".

-4. Click Send Test to verify.
+8. Click Send Test to verify.
 You should receive a test notification on your phone within seconds.

 Tip: You can subscribe to the same topic on multiple devices — your phone, tablet, and partner's phone can all receive the same alerts.